menu

 Demographics

-The overall education level of Lapel is somewhat higher than in the average US city of 21.84%: 27.58% of adults 25 and older in the town have at least a bachelor's degree.
+The percentage of people in Lapel who are college-educated is somewhat higher than the average US community of 21.84%: 27.58% of adults in Lapel have at least a bachelor's degree.

 The people who call Lapel home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lapel residents report their race to be White, followed by Asian.
 Important ancestries of people in Lapel include German, English, Irish, Scottish, and Scots-Irish.